 RDNA vs Navi

 Navi is the codename given to the series of GPUs that are built using the RDNA architecture on the 7nm FinFET manufacturing process.
-Sometimes, Navi and RDNA may be used interchangeably, and you may call the Navi as the architecture too.
+Sometimes, Navi and RDNA may be used interchangeably, and you may call Navi an architecture.
 The Radeon RX 5000 series Graphics cards are based on the RDNA architecture and use Navi GPUs.
 Both Radeon RX 5700 XT and Radeon RX 5700 use the same Navi 10 GPU but in different states.
 The RX 5700 uses the Navi 10 XL chip and the RX 5700 XT uses Navi 10 XT.

 |GPU||Navi 10, Navi 12 (more to come)|